digitalpenguin/fredcropper/core/components/fredcropper/docs/readme.txt

 - Display warnings on the crop preview if the cropped area is smaller than the specified crop size.

+- Enable output of crops as either jpg, png or webp depending on the original file format.

 KNOWN ISSUES
 ============